Immediate Derivatives Suffice for Online Recurrent Adaptation: Test-time adaptation in vision

-\paragraph{Test-time adaptation in vision.} The $\beta_2$ requirement depends on which parameters are adapted, not just whether adaptation happens.
-On CIFAR-10-C test-time adaptation (WideResNet-28-10, 15 corruption types at severity 5, 3 seeds), adapting only batch normalization affine parameters via entropy minimization \citep{wang2021tent} shows a 2.6 percentage point gap between Adam and SGD.
-BN parameters are the same type at every layer, so gradient scales are roughly uniform and $\beta_2$ adds little.
-Replacing BN with LoRA adapters at every convolutional layer widens the Adam--SGD gap to 7.6 pp (51.1\% vs 43.5\% recovery). $\beta_2$-only matches Adam (52.3\%), and $\beta_1$-only falls between (46.0\%).
-LoRA gradients span 28 layers with a 5--6$\times$ norm ratio between shallowest and deepest, enough for $\beta_2$ to matter.
-The same architectural rule from Section~\ref{sec:architectures} predicts the result: homogeneous parameters tolerate SGD; heterogeneous parameters across depths require per-parameter normalization.
+On CIFAR-10-C test-time adaptation (WideResNet-28-10, 15 corruption types at severity 5, 3 seeds), adapting only batch normalization affine parameters via entropy minimization \citep{wang2021tent} shows a 2.6 percentage point gap between Adam and SGD with per-optimizer LR tuning.
+BN parameters are the same type at every layer, with roughly uniform gradient scales.
+Replacing BN with LoRA adapters at every convolutional layer widens the Adam--SGD gap to 7.6 pp (51.1\% vs 43.5\% recovery), with LoRA gradients spanning 28 layers and a 5--6$\times$ norm ratio between shallowest and deepest. $\beta_2$-only matches Adam (52.3\%); $\beta_1$-only falls between (46.0\%).
+This is the only test-time adaptation setting in our experiments where Adam meaningfully outperforms tuned SGD; on the recurrent online-adaptation tasks studied in the main paper, multiple optimizers are competitive (Appendix~\ref{app:optimizers}).